neilpatel24/shopifyfeedgeneration/README.md

 # Shopify Product Feed Generator

 A Python tool that generates Shopify product feed data from an Excel file, with both file upload and manual input options.
-Now includes automatic tracking of products with unidentified finishes for retrospective fixing.
+Now includes automatic tracking of products with unidentified finishes for retrospective fixing, Tags population from Excel column K, and Option Value cleaning for Shopify compatibility.

 ## Directory Structure